LoopKit/LoopWorkspace/fastlane/testflight.md

 >
 > This new version of the browser build **defaults to** automatically updating and building a new version of Loop according to this schedule:
 > - automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
-> - automatically builds once a month regardless of whether there are updates on the first Saturday of the month
+> - automatically builds once a month regardless of whether there are updates on the first of the month
 > - with each scheduled run (weekly or monthly), a successful Build Loop log appears - if the time is very short, it did not need to build - only the long actions (>20 minutes) built a new Loop app
 >
 > It also creates an alive branch, if you don't already have one.
 See [Why do I have an alive branch?](#why-do-i-have-an-alive-branch).